 The searcher.dir directory is the directory where the index and resulting database are stored on the local filesystem.
-In our crawl command earlier we used the crawled directory which stored the results in crawled on the DFS.
-Then we copied the crawled folder to our /d01/local directory on the local filesystem.
-So here we point this property to /d01/local/crawled.
+In our crawl command earlier we used the crawl directory which stored the results in "crawl" on the HDFS.
+Then we copied the crawl folder to our /d01/local directory on the local fileystem.
+So here we point this property to /d01/local/crawl.
 The directory which it points to should contain not just the index directory but also the linkdb, segments, etc. All of these different databases are used by the search.
-This is why we copied over the crawled directory and not just the index directory.
+This is why we copied over the entire crawl directory and not just the index directory.